What is Information Architecture(IA) in UX: Examples, Strategies, and Collaboration

 Information Architecture is a subset of UX design that specializes in findability, usability, and accessibility of content whereas UX design considers the overall interaction of the product.
 We are all familiar with the processes of UX Design which involves research, wireframing, prototyping, UI Design, and continuous testing throughout the process to improve the overall user experience.

-While many of these processes will be followed in information UX architecture, they also include content audits, card sorting, taxonomies, sitemaps, and navigation design.
+While many of these processes will be followed in information UX architecture, they also include content audits, card sorting, taxonomies, sitemaps, navigation design, and dashboard design.

 What is Information Architecture?